evannetwork/evannetwork.github.io/dev/digital-twin.md

 title: "Digital Twin"
 ---

-In this how-to we want to show you on which way you can create a new Digital Twin contract on the evan.network.
+In this how-to we want to show you, on which way you can create a new Digital Twin contract on the evan.network.
 First, you will see how the Digital Twin contract is created via our blockchain API.
 Afterwards, you will see how you can interact with it, like adding specific data and lists of data to it and read the data out of the twin.

 You can get the full code of the example [here](https://gist.github.com/S3bb1/70d5fad1afb44f45d79bbb6f70515eff)

 # Digital Twin

-A Digital Twin is a unique representation of a real world object in the evan network.
+A Digital Twin is a unique representation of a real world object in the evan.network.
 It can hold attributes and any other data about the real world object, and implement operations and tasks concerning the real world object, all cryptographically secured on the blockchain.

 ## 1. Setup
-At First you must have a configured runtime in your javascript code available to create a new Digital Twin.
+At first you must have a configured Runtime in your Javascript code available to create a new Digital Twin.

 To create a runtime, you must fulfil the following steps:
 ```js